debbiect246/recipe-app/README.md

 9. Each recipe has a recipe view page which shows a picture, recipe ingredients and method, number of servings, allergens, recipe author, country of origin of the recipe.

-Wireframes are shown below.
+## Wireframes

+Wireframes were an integral part of the development process.
+I designed these at the start of the project but as time went by they needed several revisions.
+The final versions of my wireframes are shown below.

-Features
+## Features
 --------
 The features I implemented successfully are shown below: